Yoav666s/dnd-wiki/collections/_rules/combat.md

 Alternatively, you can aid a friendly creature in attacking a creature within 5 feet of you.
 You feint, distract the target, or in some other way team up to make your ally's attack more effective.
 If your ally attacks the target before your next turn, the first attack roll is made with advantage.

 ## Hide
-When you take the Hide action, you make a Dexterity ([[Stealth]]) check in an attempt to hide, following the rules for hiding.
+When you take the Hide action, you make a Dexterity ([[Stealth]]) check in an attempt to hide, following the rules for [[hiding]].
 If you succeed, you gain certain benefits, as described in the "[[Unseen Attackers and Targets]]" section later in this section.

 ## Ready
 Sometimes you want to get the jump on a foe or wait for a particular circumstance before you act.
 To do so, you can take the Ready action on your turn, which lets you act using your reaction before the start of your next turn.